Cover Photo Image

 The WRTC Major

-The Writing, Rhetoric and Technical Communication major teaches students the writing, rhetorical, and technical skills they need to excel as professional communicators in a fast-changing world.
+The Writing, Rhetoric and Technical Communication major teaches students the skills they need to excel as professional communicators in a fast-changing world.

-WRTC majors often pursue careers in publishing houses, communication and consulting firms, government agencies and contractors, learning and development companies, non-profits, and software companies.
+WRTC majors often pursue careers in publishing houses, communication and consulting firms, government agencies and contractors, learning and development companies, non-profits, and tech companies.

-WRTC's B.A. and B.S. programs also prepare graduates for further academic studies in writing, rhetoric and technical communication at the master’s level and for professional programs such as law school.
+WRTC's B.A. and B.S. programs also prepare graduates for further academic studies at the master’s level and for professional programs such as law school.

 Declare your WRTC major